 - How prevalent is the user action?
 Should you create marketing campaigns that encourage more of that action?

-Create a segment of active users (or users with desired traits) and compare their interactions with different engagement channels, such as the News Feed, email and push notifications.
+Create a segment of active users (or users with desired traits) and compare their interactions with different engagement channels, such as email and push notifications.
 For instance, if more loyal users are subscribed to push, you may want to spend more time on sending active user campaigns via push.
-If you find that the LTV is higher, however, for those who are subscribed to email, you might want to prompt more active users to subscribe to email.
+However, if you find that the LTV is higher for those who are subscribed to email, you might want to prompt more active users to subscribe to email.